Read a Story from Mona Awad's '13 Ways of Looking at a Fat Girl'

 “Yes.”

 She looked from the von Furstenberg to me, then back to the von Furstenberg, sizing both of us up.
 We two?
 Never we two.
-Sighing, she led me to a fitting room, rearranging items as she went – insect hair clips, Baggallinis, peacock – so it wasn’t a totally wasted trip.
+Sighing, she led me to a fitting room, rearranging items as she went—insect hair clips, Baggallinis, peacock scarves—so it wasn’t a totally wasted trip.

 The whole time I was in there being asphyxiated by the von Furstenberg, I felt the fact of her clicking on the other side of the door, waiting for me to admit defeat, to come to my senses.
 Come on.